wpilibsuite/frc-docs/source/docs/contributing/frc-docs/style-guide.rst

 Style Guide
 ===========

-This document contains the various RST/Sphinx specific guidelines for the frc-docs project.
+This document contains the various MD and RST/Sphinx specific guidelines for the frc-docs project.
 For guidelines related to the various WPILib code projects, see [the WPILib GitHub](https://github.com/wpilibsuite/styleguide)

 Filenames
 ---------